Netrikkan

-In the movie, the son wants his father to repent for the latter's mistake even if he respects his father very much.
-The film revolves around Chakravarthy, a middle-aged businessman who is a womanizer.
-In the process, he rapes a girl Radha.
-The rest of the film revolves around Chakravarthy's son and Radha teaching a lesson to his father to mend his ways.
-The film was released on 15 August 1981 became successful at the box office.
-The film received critical acclaim with Rajinikanth's performance as a middle-aged womanizer being widely praised.
-The movie title “Netrikkan" is believed to be inspired by the popular conversation between Sangam age poet Nakkeerar and Lord Shiva in Thiruvilayadal movie.
-The poet questions Lord Shiva, who is in the disguise of another poet, about the quality of the poem written by the Lord himself.
-Angered by Nakeerar's question, the Lord reveals himself by opening His Third eye.
-Still, poet Nakkerar is fearless, replying, “Netrikkan thirappinum kuttram kuttrame” which means, A mistake is a mistake even if you are God (One who has the Third Eye).The film was later remade in Telugu as Ahankari with Rajasekhar and was unofficially remade in Hindi as Rangeela Raja starring Govinda.
+Netrikkan was released on 15 August 1981 and became successful at the box office.
+The film received critical acclaim with Rajinikanth's performance as a middle-aged womaniser being widely praised.
+The film was remade in Telugu as Ahankari (1992) and unofficially in Hindi as Rangeela Raja (2019).

 Plot

-The story revolves around Chakravarthy (Older Rajini) who is a successful textile businessman in Coimbatore.
-He is a big womanizer (perhaps his only weakness) and picks up any woman he wants.
-Other characters being wife Meenakshi (Lakshmi), his son Santosh (also Rajini), and his daughter Sangeetha (Vijayashanthi).
-It doesn't take long for Santosh to find his father's provocative behavior and tries to mend his father's ways.
-Radha (Saritha) gets introduced as a candidate for the PRO (Public Relations Officer) interview and eventually gets selected and is sent to Hong Kong for training.
-Chakravarthy unable to tolerate his son's growing menace sets off to Hong Kong for a holiday.
-Here he meets Radha and at one point ends up raping her.
-Chakravarthy flies back to India where he is met with a number of changes which all point out to the new General Manager.
+Chakravarthy, a successful textile businessman in Coimbatore, is a womaniser.
+Meenakshi is his wife, Santosh his son, and Sangeetha his daughter.
+It doesn't take long for Santosh to learn of his father's behaviour and he tries to mend his ways.
+Radha gets introduced as a candidate for the PRO (Public Relations Officer) vacancy and eventually gets selected and is sent to Hong Kong for training.
+Chakravarthy, unable to tolerate his son's growing menace, sets off to Hong Kong for a holiday.
+Here he meets Radha and at one point rapes her.
+Chakravarthy flies back to India where he is met with a number of changes which all point out to the new general manager.
 This person turns out to be Radha who has joined with Santosh to teach Chakravarthy a lesson for life.
-How the duo succeeds in changing Chakravarthy's behavior forms the crux of the story.
+How the duo succeeds in changing Chakravarthy's behaviour forms the crux of the story.